cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/_index.md

 The Hertz framework already presets the commonly used Recover middleware, which can be registered by Default with `server.Default()`.

+### Middlewares we provide
+Hertz provides frequently-used middlewares such as BasicAuth, CORS, JWT, Swagger...If you need others, please make an issue.

 ## Client-side Middleware

 ### Implement customized middleware